lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     write_data silica-relaxed.data

-..  container:: justify

 Run the *input.lammps* file using LAMMPS.
 As seen from *species.log*, only one species is detected, called *Si192O384*, representing the entire system.

-..  container:: justify

 As the simulation progresses, you can see that the charges of the atoms are fluctuating since the charge of every individual atom is adjusting to its local environment in real time.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/average-charge.png
     :alt: Charge of silica during equilibration with reaxff and LAMMPS